radixsh/quartz/README.md

 * to apply what i learned in class studying java (and learning some git) this past year, and
 * to have fun creating a bot for friends in the summer.

-in retrospect i could've chosen to learn python and use that to write bitz, but to be honest it was hard enough figuring out the discord api already, as well as fun enough learning where exactly my java knowledge ends and the discord.js documentation (and stack overflow wisdom!) begins.
+i could've chosen to learn python and use that to write bitz, but to be honest it was hard enough figuring out the discord api already, as well as fun enough learning where exactly my java knowledge ends and the discord.js documentation (and stack overflow wisdom!) begins.

 ## features
-* convenient message mass-deletion (honestly, that feature is missing from discord uwu)
+* convenient message mass-deletion (honestly, that feature is missing from discord)
-* intuitive poll creation (another feature missing from discord) (h/t to telegram!)
+* intuitive poll creation (another feature missing from discord)
-* anyone can `!echo` anything, which is a good feature for pseudo-anonymity and general shenanigans owo
+* anyone can `!echo` anything, which is a good feature for pseudo-anonymity and general shenanigans
-* good logging in the console
-* consistent green aesthetic
 * bonus: will train you to use uwuspeak more often

 currently available commands (`!command <argument> [optional argument]`):